tr0nucf/oscp-8/vulnhub-vms/03-kioptrix-03.md

 ```

 ```
+Hello new employee,
-It is company policy to use 'sudo ht' to edit and view files.
+It is company policy here to use our newly installed software for editing, creating and viewing files.
+Please use the command 'sudo ht'.
+Failure to do so will result in you immediate termination.

+DG
+CEO
 ```

-## MySQL
+# Privilege Escalation I

 We can see the daemon running: